 While you can’t go to the painting studio as a group, send guests a set of watercolors ahead of time and plan to paint the same picture over a Zoom sip and paint party.
 If your budget allows, you can also sign up for a virtual sip and paint through a company that can handle shipping all the supplies you might need.

-Social distancing birthday wording
+Quarantine birthday wording

 If your party plans depend on how many guests will RSVP, you can send a Paperless Post Card invitation ahead of time, so you can conveniently track who’s attending.
 If it’s more of a casual, drop-by party (either over Zoom or outside), text a Paperless Post Flyer.
 Your exact wording will depend on what you have planned for the celebration, but here are some examples.

-For a car parade: Join us for a joyful jamboree car parade for Taylor’s 4th birthday!
+Invitation wording for a car parade: Join us for a joyful jamboree car parade for Taylor’s 4th birthday!
 Honk.
 Wave.
 Play music.
 Sing a song.
 Decorate your car.
 Drop a note or picture.
 Shout out.
 Spread joy.
 Whatever moves you to celebrate Tay!
 We will meet in our cars in the school parking lot directly across from our house at 10am. *No gifts please

-For a virtual workout class: Please join me on my birthday for an at-home Barry’s Bootcamp workout with my favorite Barry’s instructor!
+Invitation wording for a virtual workout class: Please join me on my birthday for an at-home Barry’s Bootcamp workout with my favorite Barry’s instructor!
 The workout will be 45 minutes of HIIT bodyweight exercises.
 No equipment needed.
 Zoom Meeting ID to follow.

-For an ice cream truck parade: To celebrate Anna’s fifth birthday, we combined two of her favorite things: 1.
+Invitation wording for an ice cream truck parade: To celebrate Anna’s fifth birthday, we combined two of her favorite things: 1.
 Ice cream Trucks 2.
 Drive Throughs.
 Swing by and get yours!

-For an outdoor celebration: It’s Steven & Brian’s 30th birthday!
+Invitation wording for an outdoor celebration: It’s Steven & Brian’s 30th birthday!
 Come wish the guys a great 30th trip around the sun.
 There will be individually packaged food and social distancing games on the lawn.
 Or just drive by and wave!
 BYOB.
 For social distancing, colored wristbands will be provided to signal to others your comfort level.

 Read more virtual kids birthday party ideas on our blog, and browse all virtual party invitations.
 Want to use a GIF or share on Facebook?
 Create your own Flyer adult birthday invitation and send with a sharable link.